wojbrown/esds-github-sandbox/README.md

 Breakdown of a typical repo:

-- `README.md` - Description of the repo and displays on the profile for a repo (_this_ is a README.md)
+- `README.md` - The landing page for the repo that contains information such as what the project is about, who its by, how to install it, and diplsaying various status bages (_this_ is a README.md)
-- `__init__.py` - indicates a Python package
+- `__init__.py` - This file is required for Python to treat a given repo as a Python package
+- `LICENSE.md` - License information on how others can use this repo's contents
-- `requirements.yml` - setup conda environment
+- `requirements.yml` - A file specifying the required packages to be installed in an environment to run this package
-- `.gitignore` - files that don’t need to be preserved in a repo that will not show up when running commands like `git status`
-- `.github/` - folder for GitHub actions and workflows
+- `.gitignore` -A file that specifies untracked files, typically pointing to a cahced files or a website's 'build/' directory, essentially any file that is derivative of other code in the repo
+- `.github/` - fA folder for containing files related to Github!
+This could include contributing guides, a code of conduct, various Github Action scripts, a codeowners file, or issue/pull templates
-- Code - what you want to focus on
+- Code - The functions, scripts, modules, etc..
-- Tests - Tests for code and functionality
+- Tests - Testing suite that compares expected and reproduced values output from various functions with various input

 Good example repo: https://github.com/ajdawson/eofs **Branches**